 There was another meeting three weeks later but this time Isabeau made sure Catherine was not there and the rest of the courtship was conducted remotely.
 Henry was so enamored with Catherine he was willing to drop his earlier extensive demands, promising to pay her a dower in England of ten thousand marks and agreeing to renounce his title of “king of France”.
 He did demand to be named regent for the remaining reign of Catherine’s father and to be designated as heir to the kingdom of France.
 After some hard bargaining, the terms were agreed.
 Henry arrived in France and the Treaty of Troyes was sealed on May 20, 1420.

 The following day, the treaty was confirmed in the cathedral.
 The succession to the French throne was invested in Henry and his heirs by Catherine and they were betrothed.
 The House of Valois was effectively disinherited along with Catherine’s brother the Dauphin Charles.
 Normandy was turned over to Henry and he was named Regent.
-Catherine and Henry were married on June 2 either in the parish church of St John or in Troyes Cathedral.
+Catherine and Henry were married on June 2 in Troyes Cathedral.
 Henry insisted the wedding ceremony follow the custom of France.
 After the wedding there was a great feast and the couple were formally put to bed.

 They spent their honeymoon on a series of sieges.
 Catherine was with Henry when Sens surrendered on June 11 and then she returned to her parents.
 While Henry besieged Melun, he made short visits to Catherine.
 The couple both shared a love of music and in October, two harps were shipped from England to France for their use.
 On December 1, King Charles and Queen Isabeau, along with Henry and Catherine, Henry’s brother and Philip, Duke of Burgundy all made a state entry into Paris.
 They traveled from St. Denis to the cathedral of Notre-Dame through festively adorned and crowded streets.
 Christmas was celebrated by Catherine and Henry in high style at the Louvre while in contrast, King Charles received a few servants at the Hotel St Pol.